 It’s also important to establish guidelines on confidentiality and information flow in the implementation phase to develop trust between the individual and coach as well as other stakeholders (for example, managers and/or the HR function).

-Increasingly HR and L&D business partners are expected to demonstrate coaching capability.
+Increasingly, HR and L&D professionals working as business partners are expected to demonstrate coaching capability.
 This particularly relates to the ability to coach business leaders to help them identify and solve particularly business challenges.